 All campus spaces and facilities are alcohol and drug free in accordance with the Drug Free Schools and Communities Act Amendments of 1989, Public Law 101-226, and comply with all federal, state, and local laws pertaining to controlled substances, including alcohol.
-All buildings and properties at PVCC are alcohol and drug-free.
-The following drug and alcohol free-spaces are available for students to study or meet with friends when the college is open to the public.
+All buildings and properties at PVCC are alcohol and drug -free.
+The following drug and alcohol free -spaces are available for students to study or meet with friends when the college is open to the public.

-- Athletic Facilities
+- Athletics Facilities

 - Fitness Center

 - Cafeteria

 - Library

-- KSC Student Center, including a game room
+- KSC Student Center, including a student organization meeting room

 - Learning Success Center

 - Math Labs

+- Q Building Lounges and Cooking Demo Rooms

 - Performing and Visual Arts Center